 Summertime can be a fun and wonderful season to enjoy the outdoors – but it can also present dangers in the form of heat injuries such as heat stroke.

-Signs and symptoms of heat stroke include a high body temperature of 104 F or above, an altered mental state or behavior (confusion, agitation, slurred speech, irritability, delirium, or seizures), alteration in sweating, nausea and vomiting, flushed skin, rapid breathing, racing heart rate, and/or a headache.
+Signs and symptoms of heat stroke include a high body temperature of 104 F or above, an altered mental state or behavior (confusion, agitation, slurred speech, irritability, delirium, or seizures), alteration in sweating, nausea, and vomiting, flushed skin, rapid breathing, racing heart rate, and/or a headache.

-While anyone can develop heat stroke, several factors increase your risk, such as age, sudden exposure to hot weather, physical exertion in hot weather, a lack of air conditioning, certain medications, and certain health conditions.
-The elderly are especially vulnerable to heat stroke because their central nervous systems have generally begun to deteriorate, which makes your body less able to cope with changes in body temperature.
+While anyone can develop heat stroke, several factors increase your risks, such as age, sudden exposure to hot weather, physical exertion in hot weather, a lack of air conditioning, certain medications, and certain health conditions.
+The elderly are especially vulnerable to heat stroke because their central nervous systems have generally begun to deteriorate, which makes their body less able to cope with changes in body temperature.
 It’s also more difficult for them to remain hydrated, increasing their risk.
 Some may not even notice they’re overheating until they become ill.

 Follow these six tips to prevent seniors from overheating this summer:

 4. Keep them cool at home.
 Heat rises, so have them stay on the ground floor or basement of the house and avoid the hotter, stuffy upper floors.
-Keep the house as cool as possible by using solar curtains to block out sun and heat.
+Keep the house as cool as possible by using solar curtains to block out the sun and heat.
 Buy or rent an indoor air conditioning unit.
-If you take them outdoors briefly, be sure they have protection in the form of a wide-brimmed hat, sunglasses, and a broad-spectrum sunscreen.
+If you take them outdoors briefly, be sure they have protection in the form of a wide-brimmed hat, sunglasses, and broad-spectrum sunscreen.
 Sunburn affects your body’s ability to cool itself, so avoid it at any cost.

 5. Stay cool outside the house.
 If the house is too hot, you may need to take your senior elsewhere to keep them cool and comfortable.
-Seek senior-friendly places that provide air conditioning, such as a senior center, recreation center, public library, shopping mall or stores, coffee shop or restaurant, or a relative or friend’s house.
+Seek senior-friendly places that provide air conditioning, such as a senior center, recreation center, public library, shopping mall or store, coffee shop or restaurant, or a relative or friend’s house.